IBM/aspera-cli/README.md

 $ ascli server upload --sources=@args ~/mysample.file secondfile
 ```

 More advanced options are provided to adapt to various cases.
-In fact, list of files to transfer are conveyed using the [_transfer-spec_](#transferspec) using the field: "paths" which is a list (array) of pairs of "source" (mandatory) and "destination" (optional).
+In fact, list of files to transfer are normally conveyed using the [_transfer-spec_](#transferspec) using the field: "paths" which is a list (array) of pairs of "source" (mandatory) and "destination" (optional).

 Note that this is different from the "ascp" command line.
 The paradigm used by `ascli` is:
 all transfer parameters are kept in [_transfer-spec_](#transferspec) so that execution of a transfer is independent of the transfer agent.
 Note that other IBM Aspera interfaces use this: connect, node, transfer sdk.